MDB Investors Have Opportunity To Lead Mongodb, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MongoDB, Inc. ("MongoDB" or the "Company") (NASDAQ: MDB ).
+BENSALEM, Pa., Sept.
+3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities

 Class Period: August 31, 2023 – May 30, 2024